Professor Kenneth A Johnson - Clinical Professor of Orthopaedics

 Director of Orthopaedic Surgery

-Professor Johnson recently returned to The University of Sydney as a Clinical Professor, Director of Orthopaedics and Chief of Surgery.
+Professor Johnson returned to The University of Sydney as a Clinical Professor and Director of Orthopaedics.
 He has specialist qualifications in surgery as a Diplomate of American College of Veterinary Surgeons, a Diplomate of European College of Veterinary Surgery, as well as being a Fellow of Australian College of Veterinary Scientists.

 Associate Professor Max Zuber - Lecturer in Small Animal Surgery